brandonlw/Psychson/README.md

 Go to the `patch` directory and run `build.bat`.
 It will produce a file at `patch\bin\fw.bin` -- this is the modified firmware image.

 You can now flash this file to your drive.

+## Running No Boot Mode Patch
+Go into the `patch` directory and modify `base.c` to disable all other patches, and enable the no boot patch:

+    //#define FEATURE_CHANGE_PASSWORD
+    //#define FEATURE_EXPOSE_HIDDEN_PARTITION
+    #define FEATURE_PREVENT_BOOT

+Place the firmware image you want to patch into the `patch` directory and name it `fw.bin`.

+Go to the `patch` directory and run `build.bat`.
+It will produce a file at `patch\bin\fw.bin` -- this is the modified firmware image.

+You can now flash this file to your drive.
+Once flashed to your device, it will no longer act on the command to jump to boot mode.
+To update the firmware again will require [shorting pins](https://github.com/adamcaudill/Psychson/blob/master/docs/PinsToShortUponPlugInForBootMode.jpg) on the controller.
+To make it impossible* to update, after flashing this patch coat the device with epoxy.

+* *Within reason; it may be possible to get to boot mode via an exploit or other non-standard method.*

 #### Converting to Mode 7
 You can run the `ModeConverterFF01.exe` application (see [Useful Links](https://github.com/adamcaudill/Psychson/wiki/Useful-Links)) to split the drive into public and secure partitions, or restore the original (mode 3) functionality.